 Types of Medical Protective Clothing

-There are different types of protective attire to cover every part of the body.
-Different medical professionals choose which type of clothing they wear based on the requirements of their job, the hazardous or delicate situations they may encounter and to some degree, personal style preferences.
+There is a variety of protective attire to cover every part of the body.
+Medical professionals and others choose which type of clothing they wear based on the requirements of their job, the safety hazards they may encounter, and required standard safety regulations.
 Basic types of protective garb include:

-- Adjustable closures, either with elastic bands or cloth ties
+- Adjustable closures, either with elastic bands or fabric ties

-- Anti-static compositions or coatings to prevent bunching that could compromise protection
+- Anti-static compositions or coatings to prevent gowns from bunching and compromise protection and comfort

-- Different weave permeability based on intended use
+- Different fabric weave permeability based on intended use

 - No-lint grades of cloth to prevent shedding